5 Types of Social Media Data Collection and How They Are Used

 • Family activities

-With this information, your cake company could create targeted ads for user groups who are fans of Star Wars movies and shows offering custom Star Wars-themed cakes.
-And just like that, your company can become a more relatable and relevant option than other cake companies who take a more general approach to their social media advertising.
+With this information, your cake company could create targeted ads for user groups who are fans of Star Wars movies and shows and offer custom Star Wars-themed cakes.
+Your company can become a more relatable and relevant option than other cake companies that take a more general approach to their social media advertising.

 There are lots of different social media data points collected about users; not all of them are useful for creating marketing campaigns.
 With the right social media data, companies can not only learn more about their consumers’ behavior on social media, but they can also uncover deeper insights about how their consumers (and potential customers) think, feel, and act when presented with different situations.

-Does your company use social media to better understand your customers?
+Does your company use social media to understand your customers better?
 What data points do you find the most insightful?
 Let us know!

 Get started with Juicer now!